danvuk567/SP500-Stock-Analysis/SQL-Equity-Performance-Analysis/readme.md

 ## Yearly Equity Return Ranking Query: *[Yearly-Equity-Return-Ranking-Query.sql](https://github.com/danvuk567/SP500-Stock-Analysis/blob/main/SQL-Equity-Performance-Analysis/Yearly-Equity-Return-Ranking-Query.sql)*

-If we want to compare which stocks from the S&P 500 performed the best by Year, we can use the **RANK** WINDOW function ranking yearly returns in descending order.
+If we want to compare which stocks from the S&P 500 performed the best by Year, we can use the **DENSE_RANK()** WINDOW function ranking yearly returns in descending order.
 Let's get the TOP 5 performing stocks by year with this query.

 		WITH q1 AS
 		   (SELECT